 Using Simulation for Cabin and Drive Cycle Analysis

 Adopting simulation can further improvement for the entire vehicle by using advanced modeling techniques.
-These techniques include analyzing cabin comfort and how it affects the range of the vehicle; examining different drive cycles various situations like city driving, race track driving, and key-off scenarios; or researching the lifetime predictions of a battery utilizing different duty cycles.
+These techniques include analyzing cabin comfort and how it affects the range of the vehicle; examining different drive cycles in various situations like city driving, race track driving, and key-off scenarios; or researching the lifetime predictions of a battery utilizing different duty cycles.